Chrysler Town & Country (1941–1988): 1946–1950

-During the 1948 model year, while the 1948 Town & Country 4-door sedan was in its last model year of production ever after only a three-model-year production run (since the 1946 model year), the 1948 Town & Country 2-door convertible carried over with just very few improvements over the previous model year (1947).
+The 1948 model year would be the last for the Town & Country 4-door sedan, after a three-year production run.
+The 2-door convertible carried over with very few improvements from the previous year.
 This was also the year the genuine Honduran mahogany wood panels were replaced by DI-NOC vinyl panels.
-A similar appearance sedan was also introduced in 1948 called the Packard Station Sedan which appeared like a sedan but had a two-piece tailgate constructed entirely of wood.
+A similar appearance sedan was also introduced in 1948, called the Packard Station Sedan, which resembled a sedan but had a two-piece tailgate constructed entirely of wood.